4Players/fleet-cli/src/api/AppApi.md

 let body:.AppApiGetServerLogsRequest = {
   // number | The docker service ID
   dockerService: 1,
-  // boolean | Show extra details provided to logs.
-Default: false (optional)
-  details: true,
-  // boolean | Return logs from stdout.
-Default: true (optional)
-  stdout: true,
-  // boolean | Return logs from stderr.
-Default: true (optional)
-  stderr: true,
-  // number | Only return logs since this time, as a UNIX timestamp.
-Default: 0 (optional)
+  // string | A duration used to calculate start relative to end.
+If end is in the future, start is calculated as this duration before now.
+Any value specified for start supersedes this parameter.
+Default: 7d (optional)
-  since: 0,
+  since: "since_example",
-  // boolean | Add timestamps to every log line.
-Default: false (optional)
+  // number | The max number of entries to return.
+Default: 100 (optional)
-  timestamps: true,
+  limit: 1,
-  // string | Only return this number of log lines from the end of the logs.
-Specify as an integer or all to output all log lines.
-Default: \"all\" (optional)
+  // string | Determines the sort order of logs.
+Supported values are forward or backward.
+Default: forward (optional)
-  tail: "tail_example",
+  direction: "direction_example",
+  // string | Only return logs filtered by stream source like stdout or stderr.
+Default: null (optional)
+  streamSource: "streamSource_example",
 };

 apiInstance.getServerLogs(body).then((data:any) => {